Tom Mueller: TRW Inc.

 For 15 years, Mueller worked for TRW Inc., a conglomerate corporation involved in aerospace, automotive, credit reporting, and electronics.
 He managed the propulsion and combustion products department where he was responsible for liquid rocket engine development.
 He worked as a lead engineer during the development of the TR-106, a 650000 lbf thrust, throttled, cost-contained hydrogen engine designed in 2000.
 During his time at TRW, Mueller felt that his ideas were being lost in a diverse corporation and as a hobby he began to build his own engines.
-He would attach them to airframes and launch them in the Mojave Desert along with other members of the Reaction Research Society.
+Along with other members of the Reaction Research Society he would attach them to airframes and launch them in the Mojave Desert.
 In late 2001, Mueller began developing a liquid-fueled rocket engine in his garage and later moved his project to a friend's warehouse in 2002.
 His design was the largest amateur liquid-fuel rocket engine, weighing 80 lb and producing 13000 lbf of thrust.
 His work caught the attention of Elon Musk, SpaceX founder.